 Years later, Wing Chun and Bok-chau married.
 Wing Chun taught Bok-chau everything she knew.
-Leung Bok-chau went on to teach Wong Wha-bo.
-Wong Wha-bo was proficient in a particular Kung Fu version of the long pole form.
-He taught his students the long pole and Wing Chun side by side.
-One of his students was Leung Yee-tai, who accepted the long pole as part of Wing Chun.
+In some accounts, Leung Bok-chau went on to teach Wong Wha-bo.
+Wong Wha-bo went on to teach Wing Chun.
+One of his students was Leung Yee-tai, who was proficient in the long pole.
 Leung Yee-tai modified the pole form specifically for Wing Chun.
 He taught Wing Chun and his modified long pole from to Leung Jan, who taught Chan Wha-shun, who passed Wing Chun on to his son, Chan Yiu Min.
 Chan Yiu Min taught both Jiu Wan and Ip Man.
 Jiu Wan left Chan Yiu Min.
 After Chan’s death, Jiu Wan located Ip Man and continued training with him, and under his tutelage.

 Ip Man is considered the most recent grandmaster of Wing Chun.
 Most roads lead back to him, though Jiu Wan deserves credit in his own right.
 There are several branches of Wing Chun that lead back to Jiu Wan, who trained under Ip Man’s instructor.
 Sifu Francis Fong, for example, trained under Jiu Wan, while Bruce Lee trained under Ip Man.
 Bruce Lee trained Guro Dan Inosanto, who works and trains with Sifu Francis Fong.
 Essentially, the lineage paths split apart and then rejoin at several points throughout this history.